 Eating disorders refer to a range of conditions that involve abnormal or disrupted eating.
-Research suggests that LGBT individuals experience a greater incidence of eating disorders.
-A

 In addition to the stigma and discrimination that trans people experience, body dissatisfaction may also contribute toward disordered eating.
 A 2019 study notes that many trans individuals may engage in disordered eating behaviors for gender-affirming purposes.